davidjb/jcu.me-user-doc/source/getting-a-profile.rst

 * Has at least one visible (non-thesis) publication in the JCU publication repository, `ResearchOnline@JCU`_.

-  * *Note: A thesis is unpublished work and will not be included in the set of publications shown.*
+  * *Note: A thesis is an unpublished work and will not be included in the set of publications shown.*

 If you need to deposit publications into `ResearchOnline@JCU`_, you, or someone on your behalf, can do so online.